Trader Joe's: History

 Coulombe developed the idea of the Trader Joe's South Seas motif while on vacation in the Caribbean.
-The Tiki culture craze was still widespread in the United States in the 1960s, so in a direct nod to the fad, the Trader Joe's name itself was a spoof on Trader Vic's, the famous tiki-themed restaurant that had opened its first southern California location in the Beverly Hilton in 1955.
-Eating at Trader Vic's in Beverly Hills was notoriously expensive, but the Trader Joe's in Pasadena provided an irreverent and less expensive offering of food and drink.
-Coulombe noted two trends in the US that informed the merchandising of his new store concept: one, the number of college-educated people was rising steadily, due in part to the G.I.
+During the 1960s, the Tiki culture craze was still widespread in the United States, so in a direct nod to the fad, the Trader Joe's name itself was a spoof on Trader Vic's, the famous tiki-themed restaurant that had opened its first southern California location in the Beverly Hilton in 1955.
+Dining at Trader Vic's in Beverly Hills was notoriously expensive, but the Trader Joe's in Pasadena provided an irreverent and more affordable offering of food and drink.
+Coulombe noted two trends in the US that informed the merchandising of his new store concept: one, the number of college-educated people was rising steadily, partly due to the G.I.
 Bill, and two, with new jumbo jets due to premiere in 1970, international travel would be accelerating as well.
-A better educated, more well-traveled public were acquiring tastes they had trouble satisfying in American supermarkets at the time.
+A better-educated, more well-traveled public was acquiring tastes they had trouble satisfying in American supermarkets at the time.

 The first store branded as "Trader Joe's" opened in 1967 in Pasadena, California; it remains in operation.
 In their first few decades, some of the stores offered fresh meats provided by butchers who leased space in the stores, along with sandwiches and freshly cut cheese, all in-store.

+In 1979, owner and CEO of Aldi Nord Theo Albrecht bought the company.
+Joe Coulombe wanted the contract to be made on one page, but the German lawyers refused to write it, so Joe's attorney wrote it instead.
+The contract ended up being longer than one page, however.

-In 1979, German Theo Albrecht (owner and CEO of Aldi Nord) bought the company as a personal investment for his family.
-Coulombe was succeeded as CEO by John V. Shields in 1987.
+Coulombe was succeeded as CEO by his Stanford roommate, John V. Shields, in 1987.
 Under his leadership, the company expanded into Arizona in 1993 and into the Pacific Northwest two years later.
 In 1996, the company opened its first stores on the East Coast in Brookline and Cambridge, both outside Boston.
 In 2001, Shields retired and Dan Bane succeeded him as CEO.

 Since its inception, Trader Joe's has continued to expand across the United States.
 In 2004, BusinessWeek reported that Trader Joe's quintupled its number of stores between 1990 and 2001 and increased its profits tenfold.
 In February 2008, BusinessWeek reported that the company had the highest sales per square foot of any grocer in the United States.
 Two-and-a-half years later and in 2016, Fortune magazine estimated sales to be $1,750 in merchandise per square foot, more than double the sales generated by Whole Foods.

 Joe Coulombe, the namesake of the brand, died in 2020.
-His memoir and business guide, Becoming Trader Joe, was published in 2021.
+Dan Bane retired as the CEO in July 2023 and was succeeded by Bryan Palbaum, previously the company's COO and president.
+At the same time, the company named Jon Basalone as vice-CEO and president, taking over from Palbaum in the latter role.